NordVPN full review

 NordVPN can also connect to The Onion Router (Tor) if you're using the Windows app.
 This is free software designed to enable anonymous communication by directing internet traffic through a huge overlay network.
 This conceals the user’s location, therefore making it tricky for anyone to trace the internet activity and protecting the privacy of its user.

 Usually you’d be required to have an Onion browser in order to access this, but NordVPN has Onion over VPN servers that mean you are not required to do so.

 When you first begin using NordVPN you’ll be asked whether you’d like to turn on CyberSec, which is essentially an ad blocker with some malware protection built in.
 This is a reasonably new feature for the service, and one that several of its rivals have also adopted.
 It’s designed to protect against intrusive ads, malware, phishing attempts and other threats.

 With 24/7 live chat support, reliable, fast connections, an audited no-logs policy and the extra security offered by Double VPN, NordVPN ticks all the boxes.
-It'll keep you anonymous and safe online, and it's also one of the cheapest VPN services when you sign up for three years.
-What's not to like?
+It'll keep you anonymous and safe online, and it's also good value when you sign up for two years.

 Price comparison from over 24,000 stores worldwide